 Owner Surrender form.
 This

-includes any duck or goose in your custody, for
+form is for any duck in your custody, for

 any reason, even

 Please understand, we are not veterinarians.
 If you contact us regarding a medical situation regarding your pet duck

 or goose, we are going to advise you to contact